Board of DirectorsWho We Are

 Her experience broadened into musical theatre all the way from regional levels, to the Nashville Shakespeare Festival, and yes, Dollywood too.
 Big Bird has even recorded her songs!!
 Scheherazade and Her 1001 Night Stands is definitely her brainchild and is a story she has related to since her youth.
 Janet’s father would tell her stories growing up, and Scheherazade was the one she requested most.
 It is her hope that this musical’s message reaches you by the end of the show, and keeps playing for a long time after.
 Janet would like to dedicate her writing to the memory of her mom and dad, who live on through her words and music.

-Recently retired as President and CEO from the Tennessee Performing Arts Center, where she worked for 31 years, Kathleen is now focusing on the creation of new musical theatre productions under the umbrella of her company KatLoon Entertainment.
+Recently retired as President and CEO from the Tennessee Performing Arts Center, where she worked for nearly 32 years, Kathleen is now focusing on the creation of new musical theatre productions under the umbrella of her company KatLoon Entertainment.
 She has three projects in the works – all of which have Nashville ties and important socially-relevant themes: “American Prophet,” “Part of the Plan,” and “Perfect 36.”
+Kathleen also serves on the Advisory Board for Lipscomb University’s College of Entertainment and the Arts.
 She and her husband, Tim O’Brien, separate their time between their home in Bellevue and their cottage in Maine.. with their two kitties Simon and Garfunkel.

 Catron, please, not Cat.
 Her grandmonkies are the only ones allowed to call her that.
 It is an old family name .
 A full time abstract painter and instructor, she has been represented by galleries all over the southeast.
 Catron is also an independent artist via sales online.
 She lives, drinks and eats art, so that she can actually eat, drink and live ha.
 Catron is glad to be on board and is excited about the development of more arts in Bellevue!